Solomon Islands entry requirements for Bahrain passport holders

 Frequently asked questions

-Processing times vary by embassy, but expect at least 2–4 weeks.
-Apply well in advance of your planned travel date.
+Processing times vary, but expect at least 2-4 weeks.
+It's best to apply at least a month before your planned travel date.

 Official sources